yil479/NYCrimeCoronaAnalysis/README.md

 - Difference in the total number of burglary and robbery cases during March 1st to 22nd, of the years 2018~2020
 - Difference in the daily number of burglary and robbery cases during March 1st to 22nd, in 2020
 - Concentration of the location of burglary and robbery cases during March 1st to 22nd, of the years 2018~2020

+We greatly hope this analysis will help people in any way.

+By Luis Lu and Yuki Nishimura